About this prize

 Dr. McCaffrey earned his B.A. from St. Ambrose College in Davenport, Iowa; his M.A. from Indiana University; and his Ph.D. from the University of Iowa.

 The Lawrence J. McCaffrey Prize honors his commitment to studies of Irish American history, literature, and culture.
+The prize is awarded to an exceptional monograph on the subject of the Irish in America.

 Prize Committee